Online tableau training, tableau tips, & video tutorials

 Tableau’s Product EcosystemPreview

 Which Tableau product is best for you?
 It’s important to remember that Tableau is a brand; not a product.
-Discover the differences between Tableau Desktop, Tableau Reader, Tableau Server, and Tableau Online, and how to decide which product is best for your analytics requirements.
+Discover the differences between Tableau Desktop, Tableau Prep, Tableau Server, Tableau Online, and Tableau Public, and how to decide which product is best for your analytics requirements.

 This has been Ryan with Playfair Data TV – thanks for watching!